Real Estate near Fort Knox Kentucky Elizabethtown KY Realtors

 Closing dates are usually not fixed

-Many people think a closing date (also called “close of escrow”) is set in stone, when in reality, it almost never is.
-That’s actually a good thing because there are many variables that affect the timeline of buying or selling a home.
-Your timeline probably isn’t too flexible especially since most transactions involve a Fort Knox Kentucky military relocation.
-If you are concerned with the timeline then you should include the phrase Time is of the Essence.
-If you don’t include it then understand that you have a “soft” closing date, more of a goal that your shooting for.
+Many people think a closing date (also called “close of escrow”) is set in stone when, in reality, it rarely is.
+That’s actually a good thing because many variables affect the timeline of buying or selling a home.
+Your timeline probably isn’t too flexible, especially since most transactions involve a Fort Knox, Kentucky, military relocation.
+If you are concerned with the timeline, then you should include the phrase Time is of the Essence.
+If you don’t include it, understand that you have a “soft” closing date, more of a goal you’re shooting for.
 You would be surprised that many agents don’t even know this.

 Buying a brand new home

-If you’re buying a brand new home you need to ensure it’s finished on time.
+If you’re buying a brand new home, you must often ensure it’s finished on time.
 How do you do that?
-Well there needs to be a condition in the contract (other provisions) that breaks down what will happen if the home isn’t done by the time you need it.
-You don’t want to be stuck in a hotel with your stuff in storage especially if you’re footing the bill.
+There needs to be a condition in the contract (other provisions) that breaks down what will happen if the home isn’t done when you need it.
+You want to avoid being stuck in a hotel with your stuff in storage, especially if you’re footing the bill.

 Put something in the contract to protect yourself

-Maybe you could say something like, “House to be finished and ready for closing (including all final inspections) by MM/DD/YYYY or builder to cover buyer’s hotel costs up to $80/day and storage up to $50/day until closing.
+You could say, “House to be finished and ready for closing (including all final inspections) by MM/DD/YYYY or builder to cover buyer’s hotel costs up to $80/day and storage up to $50/day until closing.
 Time is of the Essence”.
-Of course this is just an example and we are not lawyers so mold this to your specific situation.
+Of course, this is just an example, and we are not lawyers, so mold this to your specific situation.
 Buyers and sellers could also do something like this with an existing home.

 Don’t wait until the last minute (an actual transaction)

-A good example of a closing date not being set in stone is one involving the $8,000 home buyer tax credit.
-I encouraged my buyer to set the closing for mid June because the deadline was June 30th.
-He was certain we wouldn’t have any delays but he did compromise and decided on the 22nd of June.
-Sure enough there were mortgage underwriting delays, he didn’t close until the 30th and almost missed out on $8,000.
+A good example of a closing date needing to be set in stone involves a home buyer tax credit.
+I encouraged my buyer to set the closing for mid-June because the deadline was June 30th.
+He was certain we wouldn’t have any delays, but he did compromise and decided on the 22nd of June.
+Sure enough, there were mortgage underwriting delays; he closed on the 30th and almost missed out on the tax credit.

 UPDATE: Interest rate lock